 Day 6: Explore Jerez: Dancing Horses & Wine Tasting

-Day 7: Day-Trip to Cádiz
+Day 7: Day Trip to Cádiz

-Cadiz is said to be the oldest city in Western Europe, and it has been invaded and inhabited by an enormous number of western civilizations.
-There are more than 100 watchtowers, including the iconic Torre Tavira, which was traditionally used for spotting ships, as well as the domed, 18th-century Cadiz Cathedral, featuring baroque and neoclassical elements.
+After breakfast, you'll drive off toward the ancient city of Cádiz, about an hour away, where you'll meet your private guide and enjoy a walk through this fascinating coastal city.
+Cádiz is said to be the oldest city in Western Europe, and it has been invaded and inhabited by many civilizations.
+There are more than 100 watchtowers, including the iconic Torre Tavira, traditionally used for spotting ships, and the domed, 18th-century Cádiz Cathedral, featuring Baroque and neoclassical elements.

-Day 8: Return to Malaga - Depart Spain
+Day 8: Return to Málaga, Depart Spain